Krishmurty/bcbsm-fullstack-developer-candidate-exercise-4/README.md

     		"password":"krish"
 		}

 	b.
-POST: <url>/authenticate: This will return a JWT token in response {
+POST: <url>/authenticate: This will return a JWT token in response.
+All subsequent requests must contain the JWT token in request.
+		{
     		"username":"krishna",
     		"password":"krish"